Last

 commercial home automation

-I installed some Z-wave (Plus) switches and outlets and a Hubitat C7 to control them (scrapping all the old X-10/Insteon stuff) at the end of 2021.
+I installed some Z-wave (Plus) switches and outlets and a Hubitat C7 hub to control them (scrapping all the old X-10/Insteon stuff) at the end of 2021.
 As always, there were wrinkles, but it's pretty stable, and both Alexa and Google Home learned to control the lights with little fuss.
-A remotely controllable thermostat and maybe front door lock are on the list.
-The interesting part is that (a year and a half later) there's still no connection between the two systems.
+Finally got a remotely controllable thermostat, and a front door lock is probably on the list.
+The interesting part is that (four years later) there's still no good connection between the two systems.
 There's no driving need, but it seems like two systems in my house should be able to talk to each other.
 And Google and Alexa as well.

 …end…